U.S. flag

 Tardiness and Brief Absence

-When reasons appear to be justifiable, an employee's unauthorized tardiness or other brief absence from duty of less than one hour may be excused by a leave-approving official.
+When reasons appear to be justifiable, an employee's unauthorized tardiness or other brief absence from duty of less than one hour may be excused by a leave-approving official without charge to any type of leave.
+When the absence is one hour or more, the approving official may grant administrative leave.

 When the reasons are determined not to be justifiable, the absence may be handled administratively in any of the following ways:

-• Requiring the employee to make-up the time (e.g., staying late the same day) equivalent to the period of absence or tardiness as long as the extension would not result in the employee's entitlement to premium pay (e.g., night differential) to which he or she would not have otherwise been entitled;
+• Requiring the employee to make-up the time (e.g., staying late the same day) equivalent to the period of absence or tardiness as long as the extension would not result in the employee's entitlement to premium pay (e.g., night differential) to which they would not have otherwise been entitled;

-• Charging the absence against any compensatory time which the employee may have to his or her credit;
+• Charging the absence against any compensatory time which the employee may have to their credit;

 • Charging the absence against annual leave, at the employee's request;